galaxyproject/training-material/topics/climate/tutorials/3dtrees/tutorial.md

 >
 > Select all correct statements.
 >
-> - [ ] It checks file information and prepares a consistent format for the next tools.
+> a.
+It checks file information and prepares a consistent format for the next tools.
-> - [ ] It creates a summary and a footprint of the input.
+> b.
+It creates a summary and a footprint of the input.
-> - [ ] It assigns every tree a unique identifier.
+> c.
+It assigns every tree a unique identifier.
-> - [ ] It proves that later segmentation results are accurate.
+> d.
+It proves that later segmentation results are accurate.
-> - [ ] It turns unrelated flight areas into one continuous survey.
+> e.
+It turns unrelated flight areas into one continuous survey.
 >
 > > <solution-title></solution-title>
 > >